ac-optimus/Reinforcement-Learning-for-Games/README.md

 # Intro
-In this repository, we hope to try and analyze some popular ways that are used to train agents in the domain of Reinforcement Learning.
-Initially, we tried having our environment and using it, but since we wanted to move to a more complex environment, we ended up using [OpenAI's Gym][1]. <br>
+In this repository, we analyze some popular ways that are used to train agents in the domain of Reinforcement Learning.
+Initially, we tried having our own environment and using it, but since we wanted to move to a more complex environment, we ended up using [OpenAI's Gym][1]. <br>
 After working on our environment, we tried using Q-Learning on [Berkley AI Course][2]'s Pacman Environment.

-## Files
-- `personal_game.ipynb`: our take on creating an environment to understand rewards, states, actions, etc. better.<br>
-- `DQNlearning.py`: file that tries to train an agent to play `CartPool-v1` from OpenAI gym using the observation space vector and a fully connected neural network.<br> The code uses the base code at [gsurma/cartpole][3] and is ported to use PyTorch with some experimentations on the network architecture.
-- `classicQ.py`: trying to run `CartPool-v1` with the help of classic Q Learning algorithm by discretizing the continuous observation space.
-Inspired from [`qcartpole.py`][6].

-We plan to look at the following policies to try to train our agents:
+We looked at the following policies to try to train our agents:
 - [x] Q-learning on Berkley Pacman
 - [x] Q-learning on Cartpool
-- [x] Deep Q Network directly using observation space vector (if available)
+- [x] Deep Q Network directly using observation space vector
-- [ ] Deep Q Network using convolutions on the render of the environment
+- [x] Deep Q Network using convolutions on the render of the environment

-- [ ] Double Q Learning
+- [x] Double Q Learning

 ## Plan

-Plan to use Deep Q Network using CNNs on CartPool-v1 and add some graphs showcasing the difference in the speed of learning.
+Plan to use Deep Q Network using CNNs on games like CartPool-v1, LunarLander and MsPacman and add some graphs showcasing the difference in the speed of learning.

+## Final Results

+A detailed report of our work can be found in [final_report.prf](final_report.pdf)

 ## Citations